-Your doctor has recommended you for an epidural steroid injection.
+Your doctor has recommended you for an epidural steroid injection (epidural block).
 The epidura (or epidural space) lies close to the spinal cord and is an area filled with fat cells and blood vessels.
 Its position close to the spinal cord makes it a convenient place to inject an anti-inflammatory medication, usually a steroid.
 Careful imaging of the epidura, through the use of X-ray fluoroscopy, makes the placement of the injection more accurate.
 Franklin Moser, MD, Director of Neuroradiology, heads our team of imaging physicians, nurses and technologists who specialize in these procedures.

 Before Arriving for Your Procedure